 Want to make your young teen understand the cost of operating a car before getting a driver’s license?
-Here’s an activity that will get action without a lot of effort on your part: tracking family car expenses.
+Here’s an activity that will get attention without a lot of effort on your part: tracking car expenses.

-Set a mandatory requirement that your teen keep a record of family car expenses for several months or even one year before they get their driver’s permit.
+Set a mandatory requirement that your teen record family car expenses for several months or even one year before they get their driver’s permit.

 To do this your teen will record and calculate costs taking into account gasoline, maintenance, loan payments, and insurance.
 The numbers can be tracked using a computer spreadsheet or paper log.

 At the end of this project your teen will have prepared and presented several monthly expense summaries and one final summary that shows the actual cost per mile for family vehicles.

 I ____________ will keep a Car Expense Log for each family vehicle for _____ months.
 I will provide a report to my parents each month.
 At the end of the final month I will present a report showing the cost per mile for each vehicle including account, maintenance, loan payments, and insurance.

 Sound impossible?
 Not if you continue to reinforce that this is a non-negotiable requirement for getting a driver’s permit.
 You can sweeten the deal if you like by paying a fee for each report as a way to supplement your teen’s allowance.

 This is a designed to be a self-directed project.
 Consequently, if he does not gather the information and present the reports then you as a parent can delay application for driver’s permit until the project is completed.